 Involuntary Intoxication Defense

 The involuntary intoxication defense can arise under a number of circumstances under Florida law when a person is exposed to an intoxicating or controlled substance without their knowledge or consent.

 Likewise, in Devers-Lopez v.
 State, 710 So.2d 720 (Fla.
-4th DCA 1998), Florida’s Fourth District Court of Appeals again found the involuntary intoxication defense applicable to a DUI case.
+4th DCA 1998), Florida’s Fourth District Court of Appeals found the involuntary intoxication defense applicable to a DUI case.
 In that case, a woman arrested for DUI testified that she mistakenly took her husband’s sleeping medication instead of her lawfully prescribed dose of Valium.
 After accidentally taking the sleeping medication, the woman drove and was subsequently arrested for DUI.

-The Florida appellate court reasoned that because the prosecutor only charged the woman with driving under the influence of alcohol or the sleeping medication, she was entitled to a jury instruction on the involuntary intoxication defense based on her testimony that she had not knowingly ingested the sleeping medication.
+The Florida appellate court reasoned in the Devers-Lopez case, that because the prosecutor charged the woman with driving under the influence of alcohol or sleeping medication, she was entitled to a jury instruction on the involuntary intoxication defense based on her testimony that she had not knowingly ingested the sleeping medication.